 Here is the link to this item: TN24 - Church members can burn out too.pdf

-These notes have been updated in March 2019 with extra material added.
+These notes have been updated in March 2021 with some layout changes.